DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 - Government involvement in setting the exchange rate through such measures as foreign exchange market intervention, capital controls, and pegged (or at least tightly managed) exchange rates
   - `Non-deliverable forwards (NDF)`: similar to regular forward contracts, but they are cash settled (in the non-controlled currency of the currency pair)

+### Currency Hedge Consideration

+- Trading cost: bid-offer spread, option premiums, rolling hedges, administrative infrastructure for setting up currency trading operation
+- Opportunity cost: To be 100% hedged is to forgo any possibility of favorable currency rate moves.
+If skillfully handled, accepting and managing currency risk—or any financial risk—can potentially add value to the portfolio

-## Carry Trade and Forward Premium Bias
+### Carry Trade and Forward Premium Bias

 ||Buy/Invest        | Sell/Borrow |
 |:-------------|:------------------|:------|